poruvo/melodicon/README.md

 ## Sidenote
 I don't plan on this being a heavily-developed project.
 This is something I plan on keeping up with in my spare time.
-If you have any suggestions please feel free to make a pull req.
+If you have any suggestions please feel free to make a pull req or let me know what ideas you have!

 ## License
 MIT License